Fees and funding

 Listen to some our students discussing the benefits of our Beatrice Schilling Scholarship, which is a funding award for females studying engineering.

-To be considered for this scholarship, applicants should meet the following criteria:
+To be considered for this scholarship, applicants must meet the following criteria:

-- Should have chosen Manchester as firm choice by the May UCAS deadline.
+- offer-holders should have chosen Manchester as firm choice by the main June UCAS deadline;

 Undergraduate scholarships for students studying in the UK or Ireland.